Phxstick/acnicoy/README.md

 Installation
 ----

+You can download the [latest releases for Windows and Linux](https://github.com/phxstick/acnicoy/releases/latest) from GitHub.

 ### Building from source
 Acnicoy requires [Node.js] v8.11 and uses the [npm package manager][npm].
 The build process is simple: